 SERVERS - DEFINITION

-- Server: in computer science & information systems terminology a server is a (typically heavy duty) computer or software that provides - the access and usage of the stored or provided data for other devices, - usage of its hardware resources (e.g. printer, backup storages, processors) - access to different services.
+- Server: in computer science & information systems terminology a server is a (typically heavy duty) computer or software that provides access to - stored or provided data for other devices, - hardware resources (e.g. printer, back-up storages, processors) - different services.